contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/04_manage-api.md

 Members of your web API Connector will be able to consume it once it has been deployed.
 A set of credentials will be auto-generated for each of them.

-Each member of the Connector can use his APISpark credentials to consume the API.
-To get your credentials, go to your Account page by clicking on your name on top right of your screen and selecting **My Account**.
+Each member of the Connector can use his credentials to consume the API.
+To get yours, go to the **Overview** of the Connector and open the **Endpoint** you want to invoke.

 ![User credentials](images/user-credentials.png "User credentials")